0chain/zboxcli/README.md

 ## Download cost

 `get-download-cost` determines the cost for downloading the remote file from dStorage.
-The clinet must either be the owner, a collaborator or be using an auth ticket.
+The client must be an owner, collaborator, or using an auth ticket to determine the download cost of the file.

 | Parameter  | Required | Description                               | default | Valid values |
 |------------|----------|-------------------------------------------|---------|--------------|